Julián Gorkin: Biography

 By the time he returned to Paris in 1948 he had become an anti-communist.
-From 1953 to 1963 (with a brief interlude in 1959) he was editor in Paris of the periodical Cuadernos published by the CIA front group Congress for Cultural Freedom".
+From 1953 to 1963 (with a brief interlude in 1959) he was editor in Paris of the periodical Cuadernos published by the CIA front group Congress for Cultural Freedom.

+Gorkin died in Paris.
+He was a writer of many books on political and cultural themes, as well as novels and some plays.